 are one of the best options when it comes to a relaxing and memorable vacation experience.
-The Maui B&B Guide is the best place to find a fully licensed Inn that you can be assured will provide you the very best accommodations for your vacation.
+The Maui B&B Guide is the best place to find a fully licensed and inspected BnB that you can be assured will provide you the very best accommodations for your vacation.

 This directory is divided into 6 sections that you can click on to go directly over to the Inns in that part of Maui.